cclemente/Animal_accelerometry/testing_training/README.md

 For a first look at the training data you can download the 'cat_SOM.nb.html' file and open in a browser This should give you a good indication for different visualisations

+# what shape to make the SOM?
+i got a reviewer ask me to run a sensitivty analysis on the shape of the SOM.
+So we should try this out.
+I have written some code to do this and have uploaded it.
+Have a look at the 'Cat_SOM_2021_SOMshape.R' file.
+I modified the doSOM function to allow different shape SOMs (though i kept them all symetrical) - luckily i found for my data set that ~ 7x7 works well.
+But we should be sure to test this for different data sets.